We read about business mergers every day. We know that corporate mergers are both the most common and the most

 "We tried to capture the best technologies the two companies had to offer, until we compared it to how long [it would take]," she said.

 "One of our most important scorecards measured 'business readiness,''' said Wise.
 "It became part of very deliberate ''go/no go'' decisions.''
 By adhering to a practical formula that equated the value of the application with the ability to quickly rebuild it for use by newly integrated Delta and Northwest systems, the IT effort was able to make solid decisions.
-Wise cited the creation of a single combined frequent flyer program platform in less than
+Wise cited the creation of a single combined frequent flyer program platform in less than a year as an example of a highly visible project in which the ''value/speed'' equation guided efforts.

 "The most challenging thing was selecting the right starting state systems," she said.